 We assume that every aircraft has installed the root certificates of those airports it intends to land at, and each ground unit has installed the root certificates of those airlines it is authorized to handle.
 For short notation, we often write a certificate $cert_A(A, W_A, T_A, V_A)$ as $cert(A, W_A)$ when the issueing party, type of aircraft or service, and validity period are implicitly clear from the context.
+Similarly, we often write $cert(G, W_G)$ short for $cert{\mathcal{H}}(G, W_G, S_G, V_G)$.

-Fig. 5 shows TAGA based on the Fully Hashed Menezes-Qu-Vanstone protocol (FHMQV) [7], [8].
-For TAGA we include service and location into the key confirmation step.
+Figure 6 shows TAGA based on the Fully Hashed Menezes-Qu-Vanstone protocol (FHMQV) [9], [10], where for TAGA we include service and location into the key confirmation step.
 FHMQV is one of the strongest protocols regarding security, resilience and efficiency, and comes with a security proof.
-It satisfies all our secrecy and authentication requirements, i.e. Properties (1)-(4) of Table I, even when assuming that the attacker has full control of the TAGA channel.
-Our requirement 'Agreement with physical setup', i.e. Property (5), can also be guaranteed.
-Since we have included service and location into the key confirmation step the ground unit and aircraft will agree on service and location as part of the authentication guarantees.
+It satisfies all our secrecy and authentication requirements, i.e., Properties (1)-(4) of Table I, even when assuming that the attacker has full control of the TAGA channel.
+Our requirement 'Agreement with physical setup', i.e., Property (5), can also be guaranteed.
+Since we have included the parameters service and location into the key confirmation step the ground unit and aircraft will agree on service and location as part of the authentication guarantees.
 Then to obtain Property (5) the aircraft and ground unit only need to carry out a handshake of 'ready for service' messages once the secure channel is established.

-The Threat of Long-term Key Compromise: While secure AKE protocols are designed to withstand an attacker who has full control of the network they are vulnerable to the threat of long-term key compromises.
-We say the attacker has obtained a long-term key compromise (LTKC) of the aircraft A if he has managed to get hold of credentials that authenticate A: a public/private key pair (W_A, w_A) and a valid certificate cert(A, W_A), which asserts that W_A belongs to A. The definition for a ground unit G is analogous.
+The Threat of Long-Term Key Compromise: While secure AKE protocols are designed to withstand an attacker who has full control of the network they are vulnerable to the threat of long-term key compromises.
+We say the attacker has obtained a long-term key compromise (LTKC) of the aircraft A if they have managed to get hold of credentials that authenticate A: a public/private key pair (W_A, w_A) and a valid certificate cert(A, W_A), which asserts that W_A belongs to A. The definition for a ground unit G is analogous.

 Given the LTKC of a party P, it is unavoidable that the attacker can impersonate P to other parties.
 In classical settings of AKE protocols this will typically impact on the resources of P, and only P, itself.
-However, in our setting a LTKC can have a wider impact.
+However, in our setting, a LTKC can have a wider impact.
 The following example shows how the attacker can use the LTKC of some aircraft A_I (possibly of an airline with key management of low security quality) to impersonate A_I to a ground unit that is physically connected to another aircraft A (possibly of an airline with key management of high security quality).

-Example 4 (Impersonation to ground unit with LTKC of any aircraft).
+Example 4 (Impersonation to Ground Unit with LTKC of any Aircraft).
 Let A_I be a real or non-existent aircraft of airline \mathcal{A}I , and assume that the attacker has achieved a LTKC of A_I .
-Further, let A be an aircraft of airline \mathcal{A} , and G be a ground unit at airport \mathcal{H} such that G provides service S to A during turnaround at parking slot L. In preparation, the attacker swaps his own counterfeit card C_I for the card of G's operator.
-Moreover, the attacker sets up NFC eavesdropping capability, and his own WLAN access point AP_I within range of L. Both AP_I and C_I are prepped with A_I 's long-term credentials w_I and $cert(A_I, W_I)$, a fixed ephemeral key pair
+Further, let A be an aircraft of airline \mathcal{A} , and G be a ground unit at airport \mathcal{H} such that G provides service S to A during turnaround at parking slot L. In preparation, the attacker swaps their own counterfeit card C_I for the card of G's operator.
+Moreover, the attacker sets up NFC eavesdropping capability, and their own WLAN access point AP_I within range of L.

-Fig. 6.
+Fig. 7.
 Impersonation to ground unit with LTKC of any aircraft

-(r_I, R_I) , and the SSID $ssid_I$ of the attacker's WLAN.
+Both AP_I and C_I are prepped with A_I 's long-term credentials w_I and $cert(A_I, W_I)$, a fixed ephemeral key pair (r_I, R_I) , and the SSID $ssid_I$ of the attacker's WLAN.